iTwin/itwinjs-core/README.md

 4. Build source: `rush build`
 5. Run tests: `rush cover`

-For more information on our contributing guidelines and FAQs, see our [Contributing guide](./CONTRIBUTING.md).
+For more information, our [Contributing guide](./CONTRIBUTING.md) contains detailed instructions on typical source code editing workflows, our contribution standards, FAQs, instructions on how to post questions and et cetera.

 ## Licensing